NEET/JEE Coaching Scholarship

 Ans.

 Fertiliser industries produce effluents and harmful gases as main wastes.
 These are artificially produced so a lot of energy is consumed to make them.
 The by-products of fertilizer industries are pesticides and some chemical fertilizers.
-They are non-biodegradable, so they get accumulated at each trophic level.
+They are non-biodegradable, so they accumulate at each trophic level.
 These pesticides mix up with the soil and water.
 Eventually, they get absorbed by the growing plants along with water and minerals.
-The plants are consumed by herbivores, so the poisonous chemicals enter the bodies of these herbivores through the food chain.
+Herbivores consume the plants, so the poisonous chemicals enter the bodies of these herbivores through the food chain.
 Next, when carnivores eat herbivores, the pesticides get transferred to their bodies.

 Question:38